martijn/xsv/README.md

 ## Usage

 Xsv has two modes of operation.
-By default it returns an array for each row in the sheet:
+By default, it returns an array for each row in the sheet:

 ```ruby